 At this stage, water kefir is ready to drink: it should be a little bubbly, tart and lightly sweet.
 The finished beverage should be stored in the fridge, otherwise it will continue to ferment and you will end up with a vinegar-like, acidic liquid.

 Many fermentation enthusiasts flavour their kefirs during the second stage of fermentation with fresh fruit, herbs or various juices.
-Check out our blog for delicious recipes
+For second fermentation you can experiment with fresh strawberries, apples, or a simple ginger and lemon combo, this will make your first ferment really flavourful and delicious!

 Tips for making the best water kefir